dbrizard/GSA-car-crash/lsopt_car6_v2/MODIFICATIONS_LOG.md

   - QM=0.02 for all parts, but 0.05 for body
   - QM=0.02 for all parts, but 0.02 for bumper
   - __QM=0.02 for all parts seems to be better__
+* Try to get better changes in model outputs
+  - reduce velocity from 56 to 30km/h
+  - increase computation time from 50ms to 80ms

 # MODEL OUTPUT
 ## Nodout